stackql/stackql-deploy/README.md

 ### Test Queries

-Test files are defined as `.iql` files in the `stackql_tests` directory, these files define the per-flight and post-deploy checks to be performed, for example:
+Test files are defined as `.iql` files in the `stackql_queries` directory, these files define the per-flight and post-deploy checks to be performed, for example:

 ```sql
 /*+ preflight */